Italy Segway Tours: Beginner Segway Tips and Places to Visit in Milan

 We learned McDonald's lost the fight to renew the lease to their fast food chain restaurant in one of the world's first shopping malls, Vittorio Emanuele II Gallery, losing it to Prada Men.
 In true corporate kiddie fashion, Mickey D's threw down a $24M lawsuit in a fit but later renounced.

-Should You Go On A Segway Tour?
+Should You Go on A Segway Tour Instead of a Walking Tour?

 Do it!
 You'll have so much fun and before you know it, you'll be getting scolded for going too fast!

+Note: I was not paid for this review but did get press passes to try it out first hand.
 To learn more about the tour or book your adventure, visit Italy Segway Tours online.
 They even tour in Florence and Rome, too!